 Personal data is any piece of information that can identify an individual.
 The obvious ones are name, birthday, physical address, email address.
 However, personal data also includes information that can indirectly identify an individual.
 Examples would be physical, cultural, or psychological information, even IP address or online handle.

 1. The right to access.

 3. Right to restrict processing.

 4. Right to data portability.

 What does all this mean?
 Let’s take a look at some of these GDPR data privacy rights.

 As an EU citizen, under GDPR you have the right to know what information a company has collected on you.
 This extends to the right to data portability.
 A company must be able to provide all the information they have on you in a portable format that you can take with you and transfer to another company if you desire.

 The right to be forgotten is also known as the right to erasure.
 This data privacy right can be requested if an EU citizen wants to have all of their personal data completely removed from a company’s database.
 The subtle issue here is that the company must have a process for erasing someone from their database.
 Once all their personal data has been erased, there must be documented proof that the request was fulfilled.

 Under GDPR it is required that consent be freely given.
 You can not collect personal data without letting customers know what data you are collecting and the reason or what you will be doing with that information.
 In other words, minimization is best.
-A company should only collect only the information they need to complete the transaction.
+A company should only collect the information they need to complete the interaction.